ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 ### Chapter 11 - Sockets and Networking

+#### What is a socket?

+- A socket is an endpoint for sending and receiving data across a network.
+- It's a fundamental concept in network programming that provides a way for software to communicate over a network (e.g., Internet or a local network).
+- Sockets allow for establishing a connection between two machines or processes to exchange data.
+- They are used by various protocols (TCP, UDP, etc.) to facilitate communication between applications running on different hosts.
+- In essence, a socket binds an IP address and a port number together to create a unique identifier for the connection, enabling the transmission of data between endpoints.

 #### The Internet knock-knock server

 - C is used to write most of the low-level networking code on the Internet.